jwyoung0/flashcards_app/README.md

 1. Navigate to **Home** to see all flashcard sets.
 2. Create a new set using **Create Set**.
+3. Manage a set from the Edit Set page:
+    - Rename the set
-3. Add multiple-choice questions to your set.
+    - Add questions inline
+    - Edit or delete questions
-4. Take a quiz from the set, using your preferred quiz style.
+4. Take a quiz from the set
 5. Adjust quiz settings via **Settings**.

+💡 Tip: Press **Ctrl + Enter** when adding questions to submit quickly.

 ---

+## UX Enhancements

+- One-page set management
+- Inline question creation with instant feedback
+- Card-style layout for questions
+- Keyboard shortcut: **Ctrl + Enter** to add the next question
+- Confirmation prompts for destructive actions

+---

 ## Notes

 * The app uses **SQLite** for the database (`flashcards.db`).
-* Quiz settings are stored in the **session**, so they are temporary per browser session.
-* Deleting a flashcard set will delete all its questions (cascade delete).

 ---